 How much of India can you see in three weeks?

-Ideally we would recommend touring two regions in the span of three weeks.
+Ideally, we would recommend touring two regions in the span of three weeks.
 So you could look at touring North India i.e. Delhi – Agra – Varanasi – Rajasthan and visit the Himalayas.
-Alternatively, you can visit up to three or four states in South India: Goa – Karnataka – Tamil Nadu and Kerala.
+Alternatively, you can visit up to three or four states in South India i.e. Goa – Karnataka – Tamil Nadu and Kerala.

 Always remember that travelling between places in India, especially road travel, can take time.
-It can be a little tiring and you could fall ill.
+It can be a little tiring and overexerting yourself in excitement can make you fall ill.
 Try not to be too greedy, often less is more.

-The Taj Mahal is a special attraction to couples visiting India.
-(Credit_Sarah Sampsel)
+The Taj Mahal is a special attraction to couples visiting India (Photo Credit – Sarah Sampsel)

 Spending two weeks in India

 Two weeks is often the maximum duration one can take time off from work.
 Also, if this is your first trip to Asia or to a very different/chaotic country then you might want to visit India for only two weeks.
 This way you won’t get too overwhelmed.